IB/M First-Year Clinical Experience (Juniors)

-EGEN 3100 in the fall semester and the seminar/clinic courses in the spring semester, are designed to help first year students make connections between what they are learning in their courses and what they are learning in their clinic setting.
+The clinic Seminars, EGEN 3100 in the fall semester and the methods/clinic course in the spring semester, are designed to help first year students make connections between what they are learning in their courses and what they are learning in their clinic setting.
 Seminar leaders design a series of activities that help students deepen their understandings about applications of learning theory, learning technology, differentiation of instruction, and special education in real classrooms.
-Students enroll in seminar sections that correspond with the PDC in which they complete their clinic assignment and participate in the seminar with students who are also placed in the same PDC.
+In the fall, students enroll in the EGEN 3100 seminar sections that correspond with the PDC in which they complete their clinic assignment and participate in the seminar with students who are also placed in the same PDC.
 For example, all students placed in Glastonbury Public Schools participate in the same section of EGEN 3100, allowing for reflection on and analysis efforts across the district at all grade levels.

 While specific clinic assignments for these students will vary depending upon their seminar leader, some assignments that students have been expected to complete at this phase of the program include:

 - Collect baseline data on a student’s classroom behavior;